• Skip to primary navigation

 Instructions

-• Mix in a smaller crock pot (2-quart minimum) the brown sugar, soy sauce, ketchup, honey, vinegar, one clove garlic minced, ground ginger, crushed red pepper (optional), and ½ small onion diced.
+Mix in a smaller crock pot (2-quart minimum) the brown sugar, soy sauce, ketchup, honey, vinegar, one clove garlic minced, ground ginger, crushed red pepper (optional), and ยฝ small onion diced.

-• Serve topped with toasted Sesame seed and sliced green onion.
+Serve topped with toasted Sesame seeds and sliced green onion.
+Use the crock pot liquid to make red sauce for the rice.

 Recipe Notes